reimagined/resolve/docs/api-reference.md

 ### importEventStore

-Imports events from a file to the application's event store.
+Imports events from a file to an application's event store.

 #### Example